dsoto/GHTC-2014/paper/paper.md

 - large scale capital like power africa currently flowing to centralized solutions.  private sector will have to step in.
 - these off grid solutions will require small financing
-- financing and returns need to be matched
-- US solar adoption appears to be driven by financial innovations allowing for no-money down solar
-- even attractive payback periods may not be acceptable due to lack of liquid capital
-- providing a methodology for analysis
-- methodology allows for the quantification of necessary finance rates
-- investments that make sense from NPV perspective may be unattractive from IRR perspective

-- current energy solutions in the off-grid space offer low initial costs but burden the consumer with high recurring costs

 ## Introduction explain NPV, payback time, IRR
 - net income as fraction of total income

-## Contributions
-- IRR methodology
-- IRR from consumer perspective
-    - for picosolar lighting (assume battery, panel, assembly costs)
-    - phone charging
-    - battery rental
-    - of BBOXX or ReadySet
-- IRR from business perspective
-    - battery rental
-- comparison of IRRs and available finance rates

-## classes of devices analyzed
-- Solar lantern
-- Solar phone charger
-- Battery rental system

-## Calculations
-- notebooks/lantern-finance.ipynb

-## survey of available finance rates

-## Methodology
-- assumptions
-    - led, battery, kerosene, charging costs
-    - constant linear bank
-- we plot the IRR of different options and compare to finance rates
-- we make available example code and methods for replication as the market evolves and costs change

 ## Figures
 - range of irr with lantern cost and kerosene displacements